16 Types of Radishes to Add a Variety of Flavor to Any Meal

 This is a type of Malaga radish that is grown in the United States.
 The Bartender Mammoth is a very large radish that can grow up to 12 inches in length.

 Bartender Mammoth types of radishes are often used in salads and as a garnish.
 They are very crispy to eat, and it is also a bit spicier.
 Even after being spicy, it delivers slight sweetness, making it good to eat with salad.

-A pink radish is a root vegetable that is related to the turnip.
+A pink radish is a root vegetable that is related to the turnip and acts as a great turnip substitute.
 Pink radish is a round-shaped vegetable that is about 2-3 inches in diameter.
 It has thin skin that is a light pink or red color.